 Termite bait stations provide an effective and convenient way of getting rid of termites from homes.
-With a bait station, you won’t have to dig into your garden or house foundations to eliminate termites.
+You won’t have to dig into your garden or house foundations with a bait station to eliminate termites.

 Since the baiting system operates below the ground surface, your family and pets would be exposed to toxic chemicals.